 If you want with a completely green twist, you can also add a bit of the gel food coloring to the cream cheese frosting to turn it into a green cream cheese frosting.
 I like the look of the white with gold sprinkles but green food coloring can be fun twist if you really want that vibrant green cupcakes look!

-Use a piping bag to frost the cupcakes and dust with gold glitter if desired.
+- Use a piping bag to frost the green cupcakes and dust with more gold sprinkles if desired.
 I just used a round piping tip but again feel free to decorate these however you want!

 Serve these on plates and encourage people to eat them above a plate so that when they do bite into the cupcake and get the surprise inside, you don’t end up with sprinkles everywhere.